BUSINESS EVENTS, CONFERENCES AND NETWORKING - 2018/9

 Module code: MAN3155

-Business, conference and network events have been a booming part of the events industry over the past few years with conference and conventions especially offering lucrative potential for event planners.
+Business events have been a booming part of the events industry over the past few years with B2B, B2C, meetings, conferences and exhibitions offering lucrative potential employment for event planners.

-The module will provide an understanding and overview of this sector a well as examining and analyzing key elements in the marketing and production of conferences and business events.
-It will also focus on the specific factors involved in planning a business event, in particular looking at the resources used to develop events of this type and the returns on investment.
-Using the Meeetings Architecture model it will analyse how business events, conferences and networking can succeed.
+The module will provide an understanding and overview of this sector as well as examining and analysing key elements in the marketing and production of business events.
+It will also focus on the specific factors involved in organising a business event and conference in particular looking at networking aspects of such events and the resources used to develop events of this type.
+Reference will be made to the Meetings Architecture and Return on Investment models that allow for design planning and analysis of how business events succeed.

 Hospitality & Tourism Management